 With 36 rooms and one Suite, The Bonaparte is quaint and cozy, a feeling that continues as you enter your guest room.
 Tall ceilings and lofty French dormer windows overlook old cobblestone streets, church gardens and spires.
 The rooms are airy and offer lots of daylight.
 Hardwood floors, oak doors, brick walls, working desk and comfortable beds are a given.

-Perfect a friend’s getaway, you will be staying in the largest suite which features two specific spaces; one King size room and one Queen size Murphy bed that converts into a spacious sitting area.
+Perfect for a friend’s getaway, you will be staying in the largest suite which features two specific spaces; one King size room and one Queen size Murphy bed that converts into a spacious sitting area.
 Two modern bathrooms with rain forest shower make it easy for everyone to get ready for a full day of discovery.
 Large French doors open up onto a private terrace with a breathtaking view overlooking the gardens of Notre-Dame Basilica.

 Quebec’s own Cirque du Soleil is back at the province’s largest city.
 Hosted Under The White Big Top at Old Port Of Montreal, this massive Cirque du Soleil Montreal engagement is your chance to experience the magic, the whimsy, and the wonder of the company’s new “Kooza” show, a mind-bending piece of physical theater that will leave you astounded.
 It’s a great show, at once exciting and beautiful, and it confirms the company’s status as a bold new name in the world of ice skating spectaculars.